Feeling Down-Help To End Low Moods And Feelings Of Hopelessness

 Having a positive psychology and physiology

-According to numerous scientific studies, positive feelings and emotions have long been associated with better health, increased levels of self confidence and self esteem, greater well-being and even a longer life.
+According to numerous scientific studies, positive feelings and emotions have long been associated with better health, increased levels of self esteem, greater well-being and it can even add years to your life.

 On the flip side, stressful feelings, negative thoughts, worry and negative emotions have be linked to low moods, depression, low self confidence and many other health issues.

-Feeling good, being happy, thinking good feeling thoughts, living in the moment, living a healthy lifestyle and developing new positive habits and behaviors, should be a new way of living.
+Feeling good, thinking good feeling thoughts, living in the moment, living a healthy lifestyle and developing new positive habits and behaviors, should be a new way of living.

-We cannot always control, everything that happens in our external world, but we all have total control over how we want to feel.
+We cannot always control, everything that happens in our external world, but we all have total control over how we want to feel, how we choose to react and how we choose to perceive a situation.

 It is OK to have a bad day, it is OK to feel upset, disappointed or frustrated.
-If things aren't going well or you're facing adversity.
+If things aren't going well or you're facing adversity but you want to avoid from staying down for too long.

 Do not try to suppress or push away your thoughts and feelings as this will cause you to hold onto them and it will make them stronger, more frequent and more intense.